romesh87/blog/content/posts/mongodb.md

 isFeatured: true
 ---

 **MongoDB** is a document database, which means it stores data in JSON-like documents.
-I believe this is the most natural way to think about data, and is much more expressive and powerful than the traditional row/column model.
+This is the most natural way to think about data, and is much more expressive and powerful than the traditional row/column model.

 ## Rich JSON Documents